swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. note:: "Unknown" identifical twins should be used when it is unknown whether they are identical twins or not.

-.. tip:: More details can be found in our `Youtube <https://www.youtube.com/watch?v=ZWZr9FcZ0js>`_ page.

 3.4.
 Create consent
 ***********************